machwerkphysiks-a11y/MASCHINENWERK/README.md

 ❌ Contextually incomplete

 The 80-page introduction in the book explains:
-- Why m₃ relates to Shape Sphere (Barbour, without Janus Point)
+- Why m₃ relates to Shape Sphere
 - Why m₂ is TRD-recursively closed
 - How the Schwarzgrenze filters between emergent and measured physics
 - Why 𝒰 is the absolute origin (no degrees of freedom, no time, no metric)